 Hemp flower can be processed to create a variety of products.
 Here are common types of CBD hemp products available in the United States that are not for smoking:

 These are some of the most common CBD hemp products available in the United States.
 It’s important to note that the quality and purity of these products can vary greatly, so it’s important to choose brands that have been third-party tested and certified for safety and efficacy.

 CBD hemp flower, like all forms of cannabis, can have potential side effects and interactions with medications.
 However, because CBD hemp flower contains extremely low levels of THC, the side effects are generally milder than those associated with traditional cannabis.

 Some of the most commonly reported side effects of CBD hemp flower include dry mouth, drowsiness, and changes in appetite.
 These side effects are usually temporary and can be alleviated by adjusting the dosage or timing of use.

 However, it’s important to note that CBD can interact with certain medications, particularly those that are metabolized by the liver.
 If you are currently taking any medications, it’s important to consult with a healthcare professional before using CBD hemp flower.
 They can advise you on any potential interactions and help you adjust your dosage as needed.

 Side effects of traditional cannabis vary by method of use, the potency of the product, and the individual’s own biology and tolerance.
-Some common side effects of marijuana use include: dry mouth, rapid heartbeat, red eyes, short-term memory impairment, anxiety, paranoia, motor skill impairment, increased appetite, and more.
+Some common side effects of marijuana use include: dry mouth, rapid heartbeat, red eyes, short-term memory impairment, paranoia, motor skill impairment, increased appetite, and more.